 Israel Prime Minister Benjamin Netanyahu's much-awaited speech at the United Nations General Assembly (UNGA) on Friday was pure political theatre.
-It was mainly aimed at addressing the constituencies in the US and Israel.
-One thing was, meanwhile, clear from the speech, Israel is not going to end the war against Hamas unless its objectives are met.
+It was particularly aimed at addressing the constituencies in the US and Israel, making it clear to them that Israel was not going to end the war against Hamas unless its objectives were met.

 Netanyahu had vowed to destroy Hamas.
-He said that if Hamas retook power in Gaza, it would regain its strength and would attack Israel again, a risk he did not want to take.
+He said that if Hamas retook political power in Gaza, it would regain its military strength, too, and would attack Israel again, a risk he did not want to take.

 "Israeli forces have destroyed 90% of Hamas' rockets and killed or captured half of its forces," he said.
 Peace will be back in Gaza only after Hamas is destroyed completely, he said.
-The only other way to end the war was for Hamas to surrender unconditionally and return all the remaining hostages.
+The only other way to end the war, in his view, was for Hamas to surrender unconditionally and return all the remaining hostages.

 While Netanyahu sounded uncompromising on Hamas, he did not rule out negotiations completely regarding the ongoing operations against Hezbollah in Lebanon.
 Since the beginning of the Israel-Hamas war, Hezbollah has been attacking Israel, using rockets and missiles.